appcelerator-forks/ti-debugger/README.md

 ## Features

 The Blink DevTools debugger is a powerful JavaScript debugger interface.
-Node Inspector supports almost all of the debugging features of DevTools, including:
+Titanium Debugger supports almost all of the debugging features of DevTools, including:

 * Navigate in your source files
 * Set breakpoints (and specify trigger conditions)